by Joe Tracy, editor of Theme Park Magazine

 The park is the brainchild of millionaire grocer mogul Bea Sacke, who came up with the idea when she witnessed her cat jumping into paper bags and ripping the bags into shreds.

 “I figured if my cats had so much fun with paper bags then people would have fun, too,” Sacke tells Theme Park Magazine.
 “Once, my cat was so excited in a bag that he peed in it!
-I want guests to be able to experience that type of excitement!”
+I want guests to experience that type of excitement!”

 Even NFL fans are obsessed with paper bags, Sacke noted.